YET TO BE ELECTED (If you would like to apply for this position, contact the JCR Chair)

 Open minds group (OMG)

 The aim of OMG is to encourage open discussion over controversial issues surrounding religion/spirituality, with a particular focus on Christianity.
 The society remains impartial at all times and all opinions are welcomed.
 We currently comprise of a mixed exec of both Christians and atheists to facilitate this impartiality.
 We aim to be a place for discussion, not conversion or adversarial debate.
 We will encourage each member to leave discussions with a wider and deeper understanding of issues, which they are then free to make their own judgement upon.
-Issues which may be discussed in OMG:

 · Was Jesus a hypnotist?

 · Women in leadership/preaching.